-- 1. Verify that the new key has ⊕ stamped on it. - 2.
-Insert the current key in the ignition and start the engine.
-If the engine will not start, see your dealer for service.
+- Verify that the new key has ⊕ stamped on it. - Insert the current key in the ignition and start the engine.
+If the engine will not start, see your dealer for service. - 3.
+After the engine has started, turn the key to LOCK/OFF, and remove the key. - Insert the key to be programmed and turn it to ON/RUN within five seconds of the ignition being turned to LOCK/OFF in Step 3.

-- 3. After the engine has started, turn the key to LOCK/OFF, and remove the kev. - 4.
-Insert the key to be programmed and turn it to ON/RUN within five seconds of the ignition being turned to LOCK/OFF in Step 3. - 5.
-The security light will turn off once the key has been programmed.
-It may not be apparent that the security light went on due to how quickly the kev is programmed. - 6.
-Repeat Steps 1 through 4 if additional keys are to be programmed.
+- The security light will turn off once the key has been programmed.
+It may not be apparent that the security light went on due to how guickly the - Repeat Steps 1 through 4 if additional keys are to be programmed.